averagehuman/argskwargs.io/src/articles/2016/vuejs-svg-slider.rst

 `$http`_ or `$cookies`_ , but there are `plugins`_ that you can use or create to provide equivalent functionality.

+VueJS 1.0 `was released last year`_ and an upcoming backwards-compatible version 2 `was recently announced`_.

+After a brief play, I like it.
 It's slick.
 It's modern.
 It's easy to reason about.
 It can be a single script tag on a page or a module in `a larger application`_.
 So yeah.

 Example